-- Majority of foreclosed apartments are sold “as is”.
+- Majority of foreclosed apartments sell “as is”.
 In other words, buyers have very little negotiating room.
-They cannot ask for any property improvements or other concessions to be made as a condition of the sale.
+They cannot request any property improvements or concessions as a condition.

 - The interior condition of the property is often unknown.
-Often, the properties are locked and can only be viewed from the outside.
+Often, the locks on the properties only allow viewing from the outside.
 Investors must do their own due diligence on the building without actually stepping inside.

 This is obviously a risk.
-Without knowing the condition of the units, prospective buyers have no idea how much work will be needed to re-lease the units at the market rate.
+Prospective buyers without knowledge of the units condition, have no idea how much work will be necessary to re-lease the units at the market rate.

 - Not all properties are sold vacant.
 Sometimes, an apartment building is sold at auction with tenants still in place.
 They may or may not be on leases.
 It will be up to the buyer to evict people if need be.